-An image based resource that covers the Underground Coal Gasification (UCG) process, it’s impact on the landscape and 20 impacts on people, the environment and the economy.
-This resource can be used by groups to prioritise the focus of a campaign or simply to become familiar with each technologies impacts.
-Updated 11/14.
+The first image shows the impact of UCG on the landscape with a diagram of the process.
+The second image details 20 impacts of UCG on people, the environment and the economy.
+This is a great resource for stalls and information events and can also be used by groups to prioritise the focus of a campaign or simply to become familiar with each technologies impacts.

 20 Impact of Underground Coal Gasification (UCG) (2 Slide Presentation)

 Underground Coal Gasification (UCG) Impact Cards (Printable Workshop Resource)

 20 Impacts Text (A4 printable text for all 3 unconventional gas technologies)